roboticsoutreach/risk-assessments/README.md

 Risk assessments are submitted by email to groups@susu.org.

+SUSU provides a risk assessment template in DOCX format.
+Presumably, submitted risk assessments should follow this template and also be in DOCX format.

 More information about SUSU's risk assessment procedure can be found on their [website][susu-risk-assessments].